Bridge Banshee grab

 Countermove causes ejection

-A few critical things in this regard.
-Firstly, don't start moving across before the Banshee starts moving.
+Let me emphasize something.
+Don't start moving across before the Banshee starts moving.
 If you get ahead of the nose, it'll instantly stop then back out of the situation, and your chance will be lost.
 Because of this, it's probably a bad idea to try and anticipate its movement (though there is a certain approximate rhythm to how it pauses then restarts).
 Better to wait for it to start moving, then react.
 Your reaction needs to be very prompt though, because once it's away from the top area, the ejection possibility is lost.

 Overall, this countermove is quite like a martial arts technique in which you move in a synchronous way with the opponent, deftly causing him to become unbalanced of his own accord.
 Once you get the knack, it can work with high success rate, allowing you to convert most arch entries into ejections.
 On rare occasions the Banshee actually gets stuck in the arch.
 There's still a chance of ejection in a few seconds if it frees up (you may still be able to do your countermove business), but it's obviously not ideal if you were on a speed run.